welchbj/ctf/docs/injections.md

 # Injections

-This page covers tips and tricks for making the most of injections into vulnerable applications, whether that be TODO or bypassing character blacklists.
+This page covers tips and tricks for making the most of injections into vulnerable applications.

 ## DNS / IP